This post is adapted with thanks from the Nagano Prefectural Advisers website.

 What to do?
 Who to talk to?

 If your injury has occurred on-mountain, the ski patrol will obviously be able to guide you and help organise medical assistance.
+Note: A local patrol will not provide you pain relief.
+So you might want to keep some paracetamol inside your jacket pocket as part of your regular kit.

 If you’re staying in a hotel, your first contact should be the front desk, duty manager or English-language concierge at your hotel.
 You should describe your symptoms for referral to one of the local Nagano hospitals.